 It has a drill and hammer option and comes with a 13 piece accessory set.

 It has an LED work light for enhanced visibility in low light, and also has a metal alloy 10 mm chuck which gives extra strength and durability compared to plastic counterparts.
 The drill also comes with a free 2 year extended warranty.

 Find the Best Cordless Drill By Price

-Hopefully I have guided you in the right direction to find the best cordless drill for your own specific needs.
+Hopefully we have guided you in the right direction to find the best cordless drill for your own specific needs.
 Some buyers will just want a basic drill for using around the home.
-Others may want something more powerful, or to drill through tougher materials like concrete.
-I have also created a cordless drill buyer's guide, so feel free to click on this link.

 Cordless Drill Accessories